VikParuchuri/surya/README.md

 **Performance tips**

 Setting the `DETECTOR_BATCH_SIZE` env var properly will make a big difference when using a GPU.
 Each batch item will use `280MB` of VRAM, so very high batch sizes are possible.
 The default is a batch size `32`, which will use about 9GB of VRAM.

-Depending on your CPU core count, `DETECTOR_BATCH_SIZE` might make a difference there too - the default CPU batch size is `2`.
+Depending on your CPU core count, it might help, too - the default CPU batch size is `2`.

-You can adjust `DETECTOR_NMS_THRESHOLD` and `DETECTOR_TEXT_THRESHOLD` if you don't get good results.
-Try lowering them to detect more text, and vice versa.

 ### From python